masonthedev/background-color-generator/README.md

 # background-color-generator

-A Background color generator that produces teh color code for use in developing web applications
+A Background color generator that produces the color code for use in developing web applications